Sometimes non-compete agreements are called restrictive covenants. They are also some times reffered to as a restraint of trade agreement.

 - supported by a legitimate business interest;

-- be reasonable in geographically scope.
-With regards to reasonable time, it is presumed that any restraint six months or less in duration is reasonable and more than two years unreasonable.
+- be reasonable in time.
+(It is presumed that any restraint of six months or less in duration is reasonable and more than two years is unreasonable);

 It is the employer’s burden to prove each of these elements.
 There are numerous ways an employee can contest such agreements.
 Obviously, an employee can demonstrate that none of the foregoing elements are present.
 Many non-compete agreements are held unenforceable due to an employer’s inability to prove the foregoing.
-In addition, an employee can present evidence that the employer materially breached the employment agreement.
-For example, an employee can produce evidence that demonstrates that during the employment the employer breached the employment agreement by failing to pay him or her in accordance with the employment contract or law.
-Under such situations the employer prior breach of the agreement would void the employee’s obligation under the non-compete agreement.
+In addition, an employee can present evidence of a defense to the enforcement of the contract.
+For example, an employee can produce evidence that demonstrates during the employment the employer breached the agreement by failing to pay him or her in accordance with the employment contract or law.
+Under such situations the employer’s prior breach of the agreement could void the employee’s obligation under the non-compete agreement.
 An employee could also produce evidence that the employer has not been damaged by any alleged breach and thus the employee should be able to continue to work at the alleged competitor.